 🇹🇭 Koh Lanta in Thailand

-The most expensive place but still budget-friendly in our opinion is Koh Lanta, an island close to Phuket and Krabi.
-Monthly rent should be doable for 600 Euro.
+In our opinion, the most expensive but still budget-friendly place is Koh Lanta, an island located near Phuket and Krabi.
+The monthly rent should be around €600.

 Combined with a scooter rental, groceries, healthcare, and sports, an island is still a budget-friendly place and you find many nomads on "Lanta".
-An additional membership at Koh Hub adds another 180 Euro a month.
+An additional membership at Koh Hub costs an extra €180 per month.

 🎀 Summary